bsinglet/unity-games/non_unity_games.md

 These are games that either weren't made in Unity or were released without the Assembly-Csharp.dll file needed to decompile them:
 - 112 Operator
+- 2Dark
+- Ad Infinitum
 - Age of Empires II: HD Edition
+- Aragami 2
 - Arcade Paradise
+- Armored Core VI: Fires of Rubicon
+- The Ascent
 - Assassin's Creed: Unity
 - Assassin's Creed: Valhalla
+- Assetto Corsa Competizione
 - Aquaria
 - Backbone
 - Barotrauma
+- Bee Simulator
 - Behind the Frame: The Finest Scenery
 - Bitburner
+- The Blind Prophet
 - Brothers
+- The Callisto Protocol
 - Call of the Sea
 - Castle Crashers
 - Cepheus Protocol
+- The Coffin of Andy and Leyley
+- Conan Chop Chop
 - Cloudpunk
 - Crashlands
+- Curse of the Dead Gods
 - Crusader Kings II
 - Crusader Kings III
 - Crypt of the NecroDancer